Indiana State Road 69: Route description

 SR 69 begins at the Hovey Lake Fish and Wildlife Area in southwestern Posey County, near the confluence of the Ohio River and the Wabash River.
 It proceeds roughly northeast as a rural two-lane on the banks of the Hovey Lake.
 The road turns due north, away from the lake, and towards Mount Vernon.
 The highway turn northwest passing around the southwest side of Mount Vernon, as a two-lane highway passing through farmland.
 The road turns east onto SR 62 and the two routes pass through downtown Mount Vernon.
 On the east side of downtown the road becomes a four-lane divided highway.
 Soon after SR 69 leaves the divided highway heading north.
 The route heads away from SR 62, as a four-lane undivided highway.
 The highway narrows to a two-lane highway and has a crossing with the Evansville Western Railroad track.

 After the track, the roadway turns due west and has a sharp turn back due north, north of Mount Vernon.
 The highway heads north-northwest towards New Harmony as a rural two-lane highway, passing through mainly farmland with some woodlands.
 The route passes east of the Harmonie State Park and bypasses New Harmony to the southeast.
 SR 69 begins a concurrency with SR 66, heading northeast.
 Soon after the concurrency begin it ends with SR 66 heading due east and SR 69 still heading northeast.
 At an intersection with the western terminus of SR 68, SR 69 heads due north, before turning northwest.
 The highway makes a sharp curve heading northeast towards Griffin where it terminates at Interstate 64 (I–64).

 The only segment of SR 69 that is included as a part of the National Highway System (NHS), is between SR 62 and I–64.
 The NHS is a network of highways that are identified as being most important for the economy, mobility and defense of the nation.
-The highway is maintained by the Indiana Department of Transportation (INDOT) like all other state road in the state.
+The highway is maintained by the Indiana Department of Transportation (INDOT) like all other state roads in the state.
 The department tracks the traffic volumes along all state highways as a part of its maintenance responsibilities using a metric called average annual daily traffic (AADT).
 This measurement is a calculation of the traffic level along a segment of roadway for any average day of the year.
 In 2010, INDOT figured that lowest traffic levels were the 260 vehicles and 20 commercial vehicles used the highway daily near the southern terminus.
 The peak traffic volumes were 16,500 vehicles and 2,240 commercial vehicles AADT along the section of SR 69 that is concurrent with SR 62.